 The power of a rod describes how stiff it is, and is an indicator of the backbone of the rod.
 This comes from extra heavy to extra light.

-For walleye, you will generally want a Medium Light to a Medium Heavy power range depending on the size and type of fishing you are going to do.
+For walleye, you will generally want a Medium Light to a Medium Heavy power range depending on the size and type of fishing you will do.

 However, different types of fishing require different power, for example if you are trolling then the pressure of the strike will be higher and you may want to consider a higher power rod to compensate.
 For walleye trolling this would be medium rod power.